After early studies pointed out the benefits of omega-3s, fish oil has seen its ups and downs. Are there fish oil benefits?

 The Risk and Prevention Study compared a supplement containing EPA and DHA to what researchers termed a placebo — which was olive oil — in more than 12,000 Italians.
 When participants in both treatment arms saw cardiovascular benefits at virtually equal rates, the researchers concluded omega-3s had no effect.

 It’s an odd conclusion.
 A true placebo against omega-3s would be something like a sugar pill — not a dose of another fat we know is highly beneficial.
 Instead, the study may have shown that omega-3s and olive oil simply have similar effects.

 Omega-3s did reduce hospital admissions for heart failure and triglycerides, in line with previous research.
-The omega-3s also seemed to help women, who made up about 40 percent of participants, more than men — reducing their risk of death or hospital admission for cardiovascular conditions by 18 percent.
+The omega-3s also seemed to have benefits for women, who made up about 40 percent of participants, more than men — reducing their risk of death or hospital admission for cardiovascular conditions by 18 percent.
 It could be that omega-3s are uniquely helpful for women: the researchers note that these results are consistent with another study, which included a majority of women, that found EPA alone reduced serious cardiovascular conditions in those with high cholesterol — even though the women were also taking a statin.

 Another large study — the Outcome Reduction with an Initial Glargine Intervention, or ORIGIN, trial — also used olive oil as a placebo.
 Not surprisingly, this trial saw remarkably similar results, this time finding no benefit for people with diabetes or diabetes risk factors but improved cardiovascular profiles in both groups over six years.